ElisabethHassan/ElisabethHassan/README.md

 -->

 # Hi there, I'm Elisabeth 👋
+You've found my technical portfolio!
+Learn more about me and my technical experience below.

 ## About Me 👩🏽‍💼

 I’m a lover of the intersection between technology & design and use creativity to create impactful digital solutions.
 Below you'll find some of my projects, skills, and learn more about me.

 ## 👩‍💻 Work Experience
+### Cloud Engineer • *Oracle • (July 2025-Present)*
+* Assisted in planning and delivering customer workshops to demonstrate Oracle Cloud Infrastructure (OCI) capabilities and align solutions to business needs.
+* Supported the development of technical presentations and proof-of-concept sessions to showcase OCI’s value for enterprise workloads.

 ### Software Engineer Intern • *JP Morgan Chase • (May 2024-Aug 2024)*
 * Integrated call summarization and categorization features into a user interface, enabling efficient analysis of customer-agent interactions
 * Refactored existing codebase from Node.js to Python and created unit tests to align with the team's preferred programming language, improving code maintainability, collaboration efficiency, and code reliability